mavryk-network/LIGO/gitlab-pages/docs/contributors/documentation-and-releases.md

 Obviously, you can add those files manually too if you want.

 - Any API change **must** have a changelog entry.
 Example: "Removed list_iter function"
 - Any user-facing change **should** have a changelog entry.
-Example: “Improved error reporting for ReasonLIGO”
+Example: “Improved error reporting forJSLIGO”
 - Performance improvements **should** have a changelog entry.
 - Any docs-only changes **should not** have a changelog entry.
 - A fix for a regression introduced and then fixed in the same release **should not**